 They give us the flexibility and freedom to do the best work while also helping us be consistent and transparent, delivering research of the highest possible standard to our wide range of clients.

 These principles ensure we treat anyone involved from the participant side with respect and that our research is inclusive.

-We've created these principles to showcase the lengths we go to in ensuring each research project we run is to a high set of standards.Luke Hay, User Research Director
+We've created these principles to showcase the lengths we go to in ensuring each research project we run is to a high set of standards.Cath Foster, User Research Director

 1. Share what we do and involve everyone from the start

 We involve everyone required for the project from the start.
 Doing this ensures we capture all requirements before the project commences and that everyone knows what’s needed and why.

 It is equally important that the research results are shared so that all interested parties know the findings.
 We ensure our data is open, structured, and accessible to non-researchers so everyone can look for answers and access insight without us.

 2. Set research objectives, and stick to them